Your workforce is already neurodiverse. We make sure your systems know it.

 People · Process · Place

-🟠 People - Understanding neurodiversity, nervous systems, strengths and self-regulation.
+Understanding neurodiversity, nervous systems, strengths and self-regulation, for learners and staff.

-🟠 Process - Designing teaching, communication and assessment to include learner variability from the start.
+Designing teaching, communication and assessment to include learner variability from the start, reducing the need for constant adjustment.

 Together, these create learning cultures where difference is expected, supported and valued.